ViClarity, LLC and YouComply, Ltd

 Making a Request

-When you request access to the Personal Information we have collected or request deletion of your Personal Information, we will provide the requested information within 45 days.
+When you request access to the Personal Information we have collected or request correction or deletion of your Personal Information, we will provide the requested information within 45 days, subject to verifying as described below.
 You will be notified within that time period if we need additional time to process your request.
-When you opt-out from the sale of your Personal Information, we will affirm your request as soon as feasibly possible, typically no later than 15 days from the date the request is received.

 Verifying Requests to Access